Office Update: Safe Patient Appointments (Read More)

 1. What Are Weak Leg Symptoms?

-2. Causes of Leg Weakness
+2. True Leg Weakness vs. Fatigue

-3. Treatments for Leg Weakness
+3. Causes of Leg Weakness

 4. When to Call 911

-5. Make an Appointment with a Doctor for Evaluation
+8. Make an Appointment with a Doctor

 Leg weakness is a condition that may have a benign cause, like over-exercising, or it may be a symptom of a disease or an underlying health issue.
 You may notice you are losing leg strength over time, or there might be a sudden weakness in the legs.
 There are numerous causes of people losing strength in their legs.
-Unless there is rapid recovery or no apparent reason for losing leg strength, it is important to see a doctor for testing and diagnosis.
+Unless there is a rapid recovery or no apparent reason for losing leg strength, it is important to see a doctor for testing and diagnosis.

 What Are Weak Leg Symptoms?